-Our vision is the conservation and sustainable use of biodiversity through the self-determination of Indigenous peoples and local communities.
+Natural Justice works at the intersection of human rights and environmental law.
+Our vision is the conservation and sustainable use of biological diversity through the self-determination of Indigenous peoples and local communities.

 We are currently in the process of rebuilding our full website.
 In the meantime please explore this version which contains some of our resources and representative work.

 For detailed reports on Natural Justice’s activities and other relevant information, please visit our blog at natural-justice.blogspot.com

 For detailed information on community protocols and related work, please visit the dedicated website at community-protocols.org